Well, as our prenatal class instructor said, you never know what the birth fairy has in store for you!

 After a few weeks of being convinced that my body had no idea that it even needed to go into labor, let alone how, I woke up at around 2 am on Tuesday morning with stabbing lower back pain.
 I assumed that the spicy Somali chicken dish Brent’s coworker had sent home with him (intended to get labor going) had given me some gas.
 And even though I was over a week overdue, it still took me an hour to accept that this probably wasn’t gas!
 I decided it was best to try to let Lindsay and Brent sleep (Mom and Dad were already moved over into their new apartment), even though I expected I was in it for the long haul (sleeping between contractions only worked when they spread out, which amounted to 5 min stints of shut-eye for only an hour).
 Brent finally found me slouched over the couch on my birthing ball in the living room around 5 am; Lindsay woke up at 8, both very excited when they heard the news.

-Unfortunately, from there things went from bad to worse.
-Cinco de Mayo turned out to be a "baby storm" day, so L & D was full.
+"baby storm" day, so L & D was full.
 We were stuck in a tiny closet delivery room with no windows and barely enough room to fit us inside ( a room we had actually seen during our first hospital tour and I had announced "If that's where we'll be delivering I don't want to go to this hospital!").
 By the time I was admitted my contractions were much stronger and closer together and still all in my back.
 I had always feared having back labor and I was told one by one that the coping techniques I was counting on were unavailable –no birth tub, no shower, no doula; I had limited mobility due to all the machines to which I was now attached, and it took them so long to track down a birth ball for me to use that when they finally did I could no longer move to use it (the room was too cramped anyway).
 Dad, Linds and Mom were all ordered to pummel my back as hard as they could to give me counter pressure during the contractions.
 They had to keep rubbing constantly though as even between contractions the pain did not disappear like it “should” do with normal labor.
 A further complication was that apparently I wasn’t getting enough oxygen (a doctor later stipulated this was a problem with the machine, not me) so every contraction machines would start beeping uncontrollably and I would be yelled at to breathe deeper/faster/more!
 I felt like I was getting plenty of oxygen, but the beeping and panic was destroying my concentration and breathing patterns to deal with the pain.
 My contractions became so strong and rapid that the midwife told me I was in transition (the last and most intense part of labor, right before pushing).
 Even though I was vomiting and unable to focus on Brent’s face anymore, I thought I could keep it up for another hour or two to have the natural birth we so badly wanted.
 But after two hours the midwife came back to check again and I was told I was only at 6 cm (transition is 8-10cm)!
 A door slammed shut in my mind and I told Brent to get the anesthesiologist.
 He tried to talk me out of it (like I’d asked him to) but I’d already thought it through.
 It was hugely disappointing to me to not have a completely natural birth, but with what we’d been dealt for this birth I felt I was at risk of passing out and having a forceps, vacuum or C-section delivery if I couldn’t get my strength back to push her out.
 Ironically, the nurses had such a hard time getting an IV in that relief didn’t come for another hour!

 For those who have not given birth, I can’t begin to describe the overwhelming surge of emotion that comes in those first moments - you can hear about over and over, but really there aren’t words to fully describe its intensity.
 Mom, Dad, Lindsay and of course Brent were all absolutely amazing.
 And while thoughts of having an only-child surfaced in the sore and most sleep-deprived moments, I think it's fairly safe to say how excited I'll be to do this all over again (and no, I'm not an epidural convert, even though I was very grateful for it at the time, we'll hope again for a completely natural birth next time!).